El Cerrito's Library Needs

 El Cerrito Library website.

-Last November, 62.96% of voters supported Measure B (a bond measure to fund construction of a new library), however, the measure narrowly missed the two-thirds needed to pass to enable the City to issue general obligation bonds for the construction of a new library.
+On November 8, 2016, 62.96% of voters supported Measure B (a bond measure to fund construction of a new library), however, the measure narrowly missed the two-thirds needed to pass to enable the City to issue general obligation bonds for the construction of a new library.

 A safe, energy efficient, 21st century library has been a priority of the City for over a decade.
 In July of 2017, the City Council re-affirmed their commitment to move ahead with planning for a new library and staff is actively evaluating potential sites and developing a plan to engage the whole community to gather input about priorities for a new library.